TocnoWamGovoriyYaNeHacer201145/lua-minus/README.md

-StuckLoop() # Don't add it to the code, there will be bad consequences ReturnNULL() # Returns NULL (or nil in lua) RandomSymbols() # A copy of the RandomSymbols function that was in U# show("Bye, world?") # show instead of print, because...
-Moon is Moon and Earth is Earth
+StuckLoop() # Don't add it to the code, there will be bad consequences ReturnNULL() # Returns NULL (or nil in lua) RandomSymbols() # A copy of the RandomSymbols function that was in U#
 ```

 ### License